vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 If on average for the last 10 blocks, more than 30% of all voting and proposal transactions need to be post-rejected, then the network is under spam attack.
 In this case, the `min_voting_tokens` value is doubled, until it reaches 1600.
 The threshold is then not increased for another 10 blocks.
 At the beginning of every epoch, the value of `min_voting_tokens` is reset to its original.

+### Issues

-### Issues: It is possible for a tokenholder to deliberately spam the network to block poorer parties from voting
+It is possible for a tokenholder to deliberately spam the network to block poorer parties from voting

 Due to the banning policy this is not doable from one account, but with a sybil attack it can be done.
 If this ends up being a problem, we can address it by increasing the ban-time.

-### Withdrawal spam
+## Withdrawal spam

 As unclaimed withdrawals do not automatically expire, an attacker could generate a large number of messages as well as an ever-growing data structure through [withdrawal requests](0030-ETHM-multisig_control_spec.md).